 The next time your skin is looking dull or feeling rough, incorporate this Byrdie editor-approved refining mask into your skincare routine.
 Thanks to the pomegranate enzymes, pink clay, and white willow bark extract, this formula exfoliates dead skin for a softer, smoother, more even complexion.

 When you want to treat both active breakouts and the dark spots they leave behind, turn to this multitasking face serum.
-Containing 7% glycolic acid and 7% willow bark extract, this chemical exfoliant gently smooths and brightens the skin, no harsh scrubbing required.
+Containing 7 percent glycolic acid and 7 percent willow bark extract, this chemical exfoliant gently smooths and brightens the skin, no harsh scrubbing required.

 If you're looking for more of an all-over option, one Byrdie editor swears by these jumbo-sized exfoliating pads that you can use pretty much anywhere (yep, even down there).
 Dark spots, ingrown hairs, and bumps are no match for this formula, packed with aloe vera, witch hazel, glycolic acid, and willow bark extract.